nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 1. Call our `payload_exec` executable using the configure flag. `nohup /usr/bin/payload_exec -u john -e -w 123 &> /dev/null &`.
 Our payload_exec executable exits when it receives a configure command, so nothing will happen on the payload.

-* At window start time
+**Window start time**

-At window start time the satellite bus will issue another signaling command to `payload_exec`, this time without the configure command.
+At window start time the satellite bus will issue another signaling command to `payload_exec`, this time without the configure flag.
 The command executed will be `nohup /usr/bin/payload_exec -u john -w 1304893 -t 1611718292 &> /dev/null &`

-`payload_exec` will now do the following operations:
+`payload_exec` will do the following operations:

 1. Copy `download_file.py` from the Signaling API inbox to a top level directory (`/user_exec`).
 1. Load the window configuration JSON for the contact
 1. Call our `download_file.py` script (now located at `/user_exec/download_file.py`) with arguments taken from the window configuration JSON.

+`download_file.py` will:

+1. Create a temporary file named `space.txt` with the window_id as the contents.
+1. Send the file to the payloads local OORT Agent for download to the ground

+**After window end**

+OORT will attempt to download our `space.txt` file during the next contact opportunity.
+The next contact could be up to five hours after the end of the window.
+Additionally, larger files can take multiple contacts to download.

+Once the file is successfully downloaded to the ground, it will be placed in our S3 bucket and can be retrieved using:

+`aws s3 cp s3://example/space.txt space.txt`